arthurfiorette/place/posts/the-cost-of-return-await.md

   src="https://arthur-place.github.io/the-cost-of-return-await/results/result.chart.html"
 ></iframe>

-You are probably also asking yourself, why Es6 was considerably slower?
+You are probably also wondering, why was Es6 considerably slower?

-My simple research showed that the polyfill for generators (`__generator`) is faster than the native `function*` and `yield` Node 17 implementation.
-But that's another day's story.
+My simple research showed that the generator polyfill (`__generator`) is faster than the native `function*` and `yield` Node 17 implementation.
+But that's a story for another day.

 ## What's wrong with `return await`?

-The **Babel**, **ES5** and **ES6** have different _ops/s_ because of all different polyfills used.
+**Babel**, **ES5** and **ES6** have different operating rates per second _(ops/s)_ because of their different polyfills used.
 You can see them in the [`dist`](https://github.com/arthur-place/the-cost-of-return-await/tree/main/dist) folder.

-Simply put, the await instruction literally does what it says: It waits the completion before returning it's values.
-This also implies that the thing being waited probably is going to be a promise-like object.
+Simply put, the await instruction literally does what it says: it waits the completion before returning it's values.
+This also implies that the thing being waited is likely going to be a promise-like object.

-And with that imply, the NodeJS already schedules that line to the be in the end of the current loop, only then, it will execute the rest of it.
+And with that, NodeJS already schedules that line to start executing at the end of the current loop.
+Then, and only then, it will execute the rest of it and wait for inner promises and tasks.

-A simple way to prove the above statement is this simple code.
+A simple way to prove the above claim is this simple code.

 ```js
 async function asyncFn() {